pencil-code/pencil-code/README.md

 * Updates to the community are provided through the [newsletter][newsletter].
 * Talk to use during the Pencil Code Office Hours every second Friday of the month at 13:00 CET via zoom (641-599-5185).
+  You may also want to inspect the activity of [Pencil Code Steering Committee][PCSC].
+  Please contact them with your ideas.
 * Please contact Jennifer Schober regarding information about the Pencil Code User Meeting 2021.
 * See the [Scientific Usage of the Pencil Code][citations] for papers using or discussing the code.